A Special Welcome to Our International Participants

 How to Find the U.S. Embassy or Consulate in Your Country

-Please visit http://www.travel.state.gov/travel/tips/embassies/embassies_1214.html to find the U.S. Embassy or Consulate in your country.
+Find the U.S. Embassy or Consulate in your country here.

 Visa Waiver Program

 The Visa Waiver Program (VWP) enables citizens of certain countries to travel to the United States for tourism or business for 90 days or less without obtaining a Visa.
 Not all countries participate in the VWP.
-Visit the U.S. Department of State's web site at http://www.travel.state.gov/ to find the complete list of participating countries.
+Visit the U.S. Department of State Web site here for VWP requirements and a complete list of participating countries.

 Members of the foreign press, radio, film or other information media must have a Media (I) Visa and cannot travel to the U.S. using the Visa Waiver Program.
 Visit the U.S. Department of State Web site here for more information.